 All factors considered, Preply is one of the more highly-regarded and vetted online ESL platforms.
-As we’ll explore in this Preply review, Preply offers significant upsides to self-starter online tutors as well as a few potential caveats to consider.
+As we’ll explore in this detailed Preply review, Preply offers significant upsides to self-starter online tutors as well as a few potential caveats to consider before you get started.

 What is Preply?